 When it comes to maximizing your rotational power there are a lot of things that will come to mind.
 Here at Baseball Rebellion, we know for a fact that your body has to work a certain way to do so.
 In this article, I will be explaining how creating torque with your back foot in your hitting stance can lead to better and more efficient swings.
+Most importantly, how loading into the back hip can help increase your power.

 The scientific definition of torque is simply applying rotational for to and object.
 Meaning that it is twisting motion.
 This concept is mainly applied when moving weight during a bench press, squat, and deadlift.